 This class builds students’ group work skills, develops a sense of team building among peers, fosters a sense of connection and responsibility to one’s community and helps students begin to understand and execute long term projects.

 There is an inextricable link between social and emotional intelligence and overall success in school.
 Research on pre-adolescent and adolescent health and well-being indicates that students need substantive and explicit health education and prevention programming during the Middle School years.

 Students in 6th and 7th grades are provided with an on-going Health and Human Development (HHD) group for 45 minutes one time a week which offers accurate, supportive, and direct instruction in emotional, social, moral, physical and mental health awareness.

 HHD is taught by the classroom teacher and is informed by best practices in the field of Health Education and adheres to New York State Educational Standards.
 Middle School students will cover topics such as self-care, fitness and exercise, sleep, hygiene, feelings and emotions, peer pressure, conflict resolution and stress management.
 For six weeks during the school year, HHD will be facilitated by the counseling team when topics cover sexual development, puberty and sexual reproduction.

 The goals of HHD are to help students develop greater self-awareness, confidence, communication skills, self advocacy, problem solving and coping skills as well as a greater understanding of health related material.

 Taking a Team Approach

-Aaron’s collaborative educational team consists of a head teacher, assistant teacher, school psychologist, social worker, speech therapist, occupational therapist, learning specialist and enrichment specialists who meet regularly to discuss each student’s progress and review classroom dynamics.
-Strong communication is a key element to Aaron’s philosophy and insures a consistent educational plan for each student
+Aaron’s collaborative educational team consists of a head teacher, assistant teacher, speech therapist, occupational therapist, and a member from the counseling department.
+In addition Aaron’s enrichment specialists also meet regularly to discuss each student’s progress and review classroom dynamics.
+Strong communication is a key element to Aaron’s philosophy and ensures a consistent educational plan for each student